 In the 1990s, Skanska established itself in Europe and South America and started to develop commercial and residential properties.

 Through organic growth and a string of successful acquisitions Skanska became a global company.
-Today, the company operates around the world in selected home markets in Europe, the US and Latin America, Skanska is headquartered in Sweden’s capital, Stockholm.
+Today, the company operates around the world in selected home markets in Europe and the US, Skanska is headquartered in Sweden’s capital, Stockholm.